 Don't bring more luggage than you can easily carry yourself.
 Bringing too much luggage (more than one large suitcase or two smaller ones) means you won't fit on the University coach.
 Even if you're travelling to Plymouth independently, it'll be difficult if you can't lift all your belongings on your own.

-The weather in south-west England is usually mild but changeable.
+The weather in the south-west of England is fairly mild compared to other parts of the UK but changes quickly and often.
 It rains often, particularly in coastal locations, but we rarely experience extreme temperatures.
 The winter can feel quite cold, and occasionally there is snow.
 The summer is usually warmer (although it still rains!).
 Bring warm waterproof clothing, including a raincoat/jacket, umbrella and possibly waterproof footwear for the winter.
 Or you can easily buy these at a reasonable price once you've arrived.